Horridus: Freak Force

 CPD's Captain James Stewart is extremely enthusiastic about assembling a superhuman strikeforce for his department and recruits Sarah Hill, giving her the codename Horridus, to his "Freak Force" program.
 There, she meets Dragon, Rapture, Barbaric and Ricochet who at the time is too young to join the department.
 Due to restrictions imposed by the local government and their police superiors, the 'freak' officers quit the police force and become bounty hunters, allying themselves with the veteran hero Superpatriot and the new Mighty Man.

 Freak Force fights a number of menaces, ranging from the supervillains such as the Fantastical Force, the Covenant of the Sword, the Throwaways, Master Atom, Bludgeon, their own evil clones and the Frightening Force, the extraterrestrial Martians, Matrix Swarm and Cosmic Cops, and other heroes like Badrock, the WildC.A.T.S. and Cyberforce.

 They even fight their own government; at one point Horridus assists in taking down a secret prison for super types.

 Eventually, Horridus and most of her teammates join the United States government's new superteam to replace Youngblood – presumed dead from the Martian attack - the Special Operations Strikeforce.
 Horridus gains more worldly and fighting experience.

 For a time, Horridus lives with Rapture.
 However, Horridus still hasn't come to terms with the fact she is very sharp; at one point she destroys Rapture's waterbed, after which Horridus briefly meets the Teenage Mutant Ninja Turtles, whom she considers cute.
-The character had many appearances in the Turtles' own Image comics, developing a relationship with Michelangelo.
+The character briefly appeared in the Turtles' series, developing a brief relationship with Michelangelo.

 Her living situation changes after Rapture's death on an off-world mission.
 At one point she lives with Dragon, developing an attraction for him.
 Unfortunately, as a consequence to her isolated background and lack of proper social skills, she does not know how to handle it and ends up inappropriately touching him in the middle of the night, causing a good deal of drama.

 As a bridesmaid, Horridus attends the wedding of Dragon and her superhero friend, Jennifer Murphy.
 It is interrupted by the seeming murder of Jennifer by the armored Overlord.
 However, Jennifer had been replaced by a double.
 Horridus then serves as a nanny to Angel when Dragon is out fighting crime.
 According to Hawkins she was also being trained by Sgt Marvel to fight better.

 Horridus suffers another loss when Chelsea Nirvana, Freak Force's old nemesis, murders Ann Stevens and steals the Mighty Man powers.
 Chelsea dies of misuse of the MM form, which passes to Dart.

 Horridus gains a position with the Chicago branch of the Special Operations Strikeforce.
 However, like the rest of the city, it is owned outright by the criminal society, the Vicious Circle.

-Horridus died of COVID-19 after refusing to get vaccinated, with the attending physician lamenting, "Superheroes are supposed to die saving the world--not from some virus."
+Horridus died of COVID-19 after "refusing" to get vaccinated (in actuality having been unable to get vaccinated due to the toughness of her skin), with the attending physician lamenting, "Superheroes are supposed to die saving the world--not from some virus."